 - April 2014: PEC submitted comments to the Board of Supervisors asking that the Waterloo Bridge be added to the Six Year Plan for Secondary Roads.

 Truss bridges, once a popular bridge type during the late 19th through the early 20th century, are now rare.
 They are one of the earliest modern bridge types and demonstrate remarkable efficiency and diversity.
 They are a symbol of American ingenuity at it’s best.
 Since VDOT’s first survey of these remaining structures in 1975, we’ve lost 90% of them and another 24 are slated for replacement within the next 5 years.

-Waterloo Bridge should be fully rehabilitated for continued vehicle traffic:
+We believe Waterloo Bridge should be fully rehabilitated for continued vehicle traffic:

 - Removing the bridge to some other site would take it out of its historical context; both the bridge and the area are historically significant and they are inseparable from each other.

 - Replacing it with a new bridge destroys the historical nature of the resource and could potentially cost more than rehabilitating the bridge.

 - The option of rehabilitation for pedestrian and bicycle traffic is impractical given the bridge’s remote location, lack of parking, and its disconnection from established bicycle routes.
 Additionally, once made safe for pedestrian use, ownership of the bridge would have to be taken over by the Counties and maintenance costs would fall to them.
 It is our understanding that the Counties currently have no interest in this.